 Let’s take a look at the must-have items in a travel medical kit that will keep you safe and healthy during your trip:

 1. Analgesic MedicineAnalgesic medicines are painkillers that can help to alleviate pain.
 Aspirin or paracetamol are common analgesic medicines that you must carry in your travel health kit.
 If you experience back pain, body pain or a headache during your trip, you can have paracetamol to feel better.
-These medicines are useful in getting relief from mild to moderate pain.
 If you trek for a long time, you can have leg pain or a headache due to exertion.
-At such a time, the analgesic medicine in your travel medical kit can help you.

 6. Motion sickness tabletsMotion sickness tablets are one of the must-have items in travel medical kit.
 Motion sickness is a health condition that many people suffer when they are travelling by bus, car, flight or train.
 It makes a person feel uneasy and dizzy, which is often followed by vomiting.
 Therefore, when you are travelling, you must keep motion sickness tablets with you.

 7. Diarrhoea MedicineWhen you are travelling, you can have traveller’s diarrhoea due to consumption of contaminated water or food.
-It is characterised by abdominal cramps and loose stools.
 So, it is essential to carry diarrhoea medicine in your travel health kit.
 E.coli is the most common bacterium that causes traveller’s diarrhoea.
 Antidiarrheal medicines such as iodium are useful for treating diarrhoea.
 You must be careful about what you are drinking and eating to prevent traveller’s diarrhoea.
-As it is a common health condition, diarrhoea medicine is one of the must-have items in the travel medical kit.

 8. AntacidYou must carry antacid tablets or antacid syrup in your travel medical kit.
 It can neutralise the acidity of your stomach and give you relief from indigestion.
 Acidity is a common health condition that can occur due to various reasons.
 To get relief from heartburn and an upset stomach, you should carry antacid in your travel health kit.
 Some common antacids are Milk of Magnesia, Gelusil, Maalox, and Rolaids.